Pet Insurance for Cats: Why You Need It and How To Compare Policies

 As you know, you can't predict when something is going to happen.
 In fact, if you're like me, difficult times usually catch you totally by surprise.
 Cats, in particular, are famous for appearing fine one day and very sick the next.
 Fortunately, the good news is that while you can't predict the future of your cat's health, you can prepare for it.

-You may be thinking that if you pay 10.00 per month for cat health insurance, therefore $120.00 per year, and you pay that for 18 years (a perfectly reasonable age to hope your cat reaches), you will have spent $2160.00?
+You may be thinking that if you pay 10.00 per month for cat health insurance, therefore $120.00 per year, and you pay that for 18 years (a perfectly reasonable age to hope your cat reaches), you will have spent $2160.00.
 Sound like a lot?
 Sure, but not when you think about the fact that you could spend that or more on ONE feline illness or one cat accident.
-In the course of an 18-years lifespan, most cats experience far more than one accident or cat illness and with pet insurance, cats can receive the necessary care every time!
+In the course of an 18-year lifespan, most cats experience far more than one accident or cat illness and with pet insurance, cats can receive the necessary care every time!

 Statistics show that pets will require unexpected veterinary treatments at various times over their lifetimes.
 There has been tremendous progress in veterinary medical care.
 Your veterinarian is a highly skilled expert with the ability to practice the latest medical techniques that may be required to return your cat to good health.
-If you have pet insurance, cats care costs will be more manageable and you can provide the high quality veterinary care that you want for your feline friend.
+If you have pet insurance, cat care costs will be more manageable and you can provide the high quality veterinary care that you want for your feline friend.

 You have to be careful, however.
 Not all pet insurance policies are created equally.
 Pet care insurance is similar to your own health insurance - many plans have deductibles, maximums, and even co-insurance.